basecamp/handbook/benefits-and-perks.md

 ## Expense Account

 All staff carry a 37signals Visa card that you can use for work expenses like the benefits described above, software, computer equipment, meet-up travel, or office supplies.
-Check with your manager or Andrea if you have any doubts about whether or not a purchase qualifies as a work expense.
+Check with your manager or your People Ops team if you have any doubts about whether or not a purchase qualifies as a work expense.

 We use an expense management platform called [Airbase](https://www.airbase.com/).
 You’re responsible for the monthly categorizing of your expenses and uploading receipts for purchases over $75.
 Full instructions on how to log your expenses in Airbase can be found in [Basecamp](https://3.basecamp.com/2914079/buckets/28168307/documents/5508145768).

-Overall, we trust our employees to spend money wisely.
-If you’re booking a meet-up flight, you don’t need to buy the cheapest, 2-layover redeye; buy the convenient, well-priced seat.
-If you’re attending a conference on behalf of 37signals, we’ll buy your meals.
-Just try to stay away from caviar and champagne at dinner (okay, maybe once if you have a great day to celebrate).

-Speaking of conferences — please limit your attendance at professional conferences to once a year.
-Don’t extend your hotel stay too far to either side of the conference schedule; you should be traveling specifically to attend the conf.
-Our conference budget guidelines mirror our mini meet-up budget guidelines; you can find those in [Basecamp](https://3.basecamp.com/2914079/buckets/22311406/documents/4347682694).